 The refrigerant in your air conditioner stays at a consistent level; it does not get used like fuel in other mechanical systems.
 It also has to be at an exact level; every air conditioner has an exact amount of refrigerant it needs to operate properly as mandated by the manufacturer.

 Your air conditioner is a closed system, so if your refrigerant becomes low, there are only 2 reasons this happens: either the original amount injected into your system wasn’t enough, or you have a leak.
 In either case, a low refrigerant level means your air conditioner cannot work the way it should – in particular, the heat release and cooling process – which is how your air conditioner can wind up blowing warm air into your property.

-Refrigerant leaks get worse the longer they stay unrepaired, so if you suspect a refrigerant leak, call a professional.
+The longer you wait to address a refrigerant leak, the worse it gets, so if you suspect a refrigerant leak, call a professional.

 The fans in your air conditioner are very important for air flow and assisting with heat release from your system.
 When one of the fans is not operating correctly, the air flow becomes constricted, affecting the heat release process.
 As such, your system cannot cool properly and warm air gets blown back into your home.

 Repairing fans can be tricky work, particularly the wiring inside the motors.
 If your fan is malfunctioning or not turning at all, call a technician to inspect it.

 Over the years, we have customized our service to meet the needs of our customers.
 We understand that no one wants to wait to get the air conditioning repairs they need for their home or business.

 Decrease in Air Flow